pyeventsourcing/eventsourcing/docs/topics/process.rst

-The common characterisation of distributed systems as "passing messages" is set aside in favour of the subjective aim of "catching up" on recent events.
-A design for distributed systems is introduced that uses process application classes as building blocks.
+The common characterisation of distributed systems as "passing messages" is set aside in favour of the subjective aim of "catching up" on recent events, which leads directly to the notion of the process event.

+Just as event sourcing "atomised" application state as a set of domain events, the processing of domain events in a system of process applications can be atomised as a set of regular "process events".
+(A provisional description of the process event pattern is included at the end of this section.)

-The earlier design of the event-sourced application class is extended in the design of the "process application" class.
+A design for distributed systems is introduced that uses event-sourced applications as building blocks.
+The earlier design of the :doc:`event-sourced application </topics/application>` is extended in the design of the "process application" class.
 Process application classes can be composed into a pipeline expression.
 A system of process applications can be defined as a set of pipeline expressions.

-Just as event sourcing "atomised" application state as a set of domain events, the processing of domain events in a system of process applications can be atomised as a set of "process events".
+Such a system can be easily run in different ways on different infrastructure.

-And, rather than seeking foundations in idealism of mathematics (e.g.
+Rather than seeking reliability in mathematics (e.g.
 `CSP <https://en.wikipedia.org/wiki/Communicating_sequential_processes>`__)
 or in physics (e.g. `Actor model <https://en.wikipedia.org/wiki/Actor_model>`__), the approach taken here is to seek reliable foundations in engineering empiricism,